tyu0912/w251_work/hw9/README.md

 9. How big is your resulting model checkpoint (mb)?

+The model file which again includes data (852267044 b), index (36131 b), and metadata (16360030 b) sums up to be about 868 MB.
+In the checkpoint folder, there are 5 of these so it is about 4340 MB.

 10. Remember the definition of a "step".
 How long did an average step take?

+Step is essentially one gradient update.
+It's one iteration of a batch being processed.
+We did 50000 steps in ~22 hours meaning 0.631 steps/second.

 11. How does that correlate with the observed network utilization between nodes?

+Network should be inversely related to step.
+The better the network, the more steps that should be able to be processed per unit time.